 The first step is to get tested for SIBO and then make a plan to decide which diet, antimicrobial, and preventative options are right for you.

-SIBO can be challenging to conquer, and make take some time and persistence on your part.
-However, I have seen many people overcome their infection and experience huge relief from their symptoms, and I know the same is possible for you.
+SIBO can be challenging to conquer, and may take some time and persistence on your part.
+However, I have seen many people overcome their infections and experience huge relief from their symptoms, and I know the same is possible for you.
 I’m rooting for you!